dd32/td-gh-ex/readme.txt

 = 0.6.9 =
 	* Added blog on/ off options in customizer.
 	* Done code changes in content-single.php file.

+= 0.7 =
+	* Added scroll to top functionality in the theme in footer.php file.
+	* Updated RTL file.
+	* Added CSS code in style.css

 == Resources ==